 We have been camping for a living for a very long time.
-Tim since he took his NOLS instructors course 1978 and Lena her NOLS instuctor course in 1986.
-We have done some fantastic paddling and hiking around the world but now it is time for a new chapter.
-Today Crossing Latitudes hosts NOLS Wilderness Medicine courses in both the US, Scandinavia and Europe.
-Lena who is an WEMT teach many of these courses and Tim enjoys winter skiing in Montana and wood work in the summer.
+Tim since he took his NOLS instructors course 1978 and Lena her NOLS instructor course in 1986.
+We have done some fantastic paddling and hiking around the world but nowadays Crossing Latitudes only hosts NOLS Wilderness Medicine courses and lead Risk Management Training in the US, Scandinavia and Europe.

-Crossing Latitudes is an affiliate of NOLS Wlderness Medicine, a member of ATTA – The Adventure Travel Trade Association and a member of WMS - Wilderness Medical Society.
+Crossing Latitudes is an affiliate of NOLS Wilderness Medicine, a member of WMS – Wilderness Medical Society and a member of Swedish Nature and Ecotourism Society.

 Lena Conlan, Co-Owner and Co-Founder

-Lena is from Sweden.
+Lena is a proud Swede even if the US has been her main address for the last 35 years.
 She has been active in outdoor related activities since childhood.
-Her family operated Camp Sparreviken – a YMCA sailing and canoeing camp on the Swedish west coast.
+Her family operated Camp Sparreviken – a YMCA sailing and canoeing camp on the Swedish west coast for many years.

-Lena has a teaching degree from the University of Umeå.
+Lena has a teaching degree from the University of Umeå, Sweden.
 Her love of travel and adventure drew her to the U.S. 1985 – where she ended up teaching for NOLS (the National Outdoor Leadership School).
-After years of travel covering four different countries as co-ordinator of NOLS sea kayaking program, it seemed only natural to return to Scandinavia and start her own adventure business.
-Lena is the master planner behind the wide variety of activities and outdoor education Crossing Latitudes has offered the last 20 years.
+After years of travel covering four different countries as NOLS Sea Kayaking program coordinator, it seemed only natural to return to Scandinavia and start her own adventure business.
+Lena is the master planner behind the many trips and expeditions Crossing Latitudes offered for 20 years.

-Now a days Crossing Latitudes and Lena is sponsoring / hosting NOLS Wilderness Medicine Wilderness First Aid (WFA), Wilderness Advanced First Aid (WAFA) and Wilderness First Responder (WFR) courses all over the world.
-Lena is a Wilderness EMT and part of the Bozeman Search & Rescue team.
+Now a days Crossing Latitudes and Lena is sponsoring NOLS Wilderness Medicine courses such as Wilderness First Aid (WFA), Wilderness Advanced First Aid (WAFA) and Wilderness First Responder (WFR) courses all over the world.
+Lena is a Wilderness EMT and have been part of the Bozeman Search & Rescue team.
 Lena has been teaching for NOLS Wilderness Medicine since year 2000.

 Tim Conlan, Co-Owner and Co-Founder

-Tim is from the U.S. He’s lived near the Rocky Mountains most of his life.
-Tim met Lena in 1986 while teaching sea kayaking expeditions in Baja California, Mexico for NOLS.
-He had been working for NOLS as an outdoor educator since the late 70’s.
-During that time he’d taught just about every skill type they offered, from caving and climbing to kayaking and skiing.
-He developed the NOLS sea kayaking Instructor course and authored their instructor manual.
+Tim is from the U.S. He has lived near the Rocky Mountains for most of his life.
+Tim and Lena met in 1986 while teaching sea kayaking expeditions in Baja California, Mexico for NOLS.
+Tim worked for NOLS as an outdoor educator since the late 70’s.
+During that time he’d taught just about every skill type NOLS offered, from caving and climbing to kayaking and skiing.
+Tim developed the NOLS Sea Kayaking Instructor course and authored their instructor manual.

 Tim also helped to create materials and teaching practices for the Federally sponsored conservation program “Leave No Trace”.

-After guiding for most of his life Tim is now happy by spending more time in Bozeman.
+After guiding for most of his life Tim is now happy by spending more time in Bozeman, Montana, USA.
 He loves skiing and biking in the mountains.
-Bridger Bowl Ski Area is his second home.
+Bridger Bowl Ski Area is his “second home”.
 He is also creative in his wood shop.
 Visit his web site: http://timconlanwoodworks.com

-Roope has been teaching and guiding mountain activities in Europe, Himalaya and Greenland for the past 25 years.
+Roope has been teaching and guiding mountain activities in Europe, Himalaya and Greenland for the past 30 years.
 He’s other passion is to guide and teach sea kayaking – which he’s done in 15 different countries!
 Finland is his home base but the world is his play-ground.
-Roope is a NOLS Wilderness Medicine instructor and teaches courses in both Scandinavia and all over Europe.
+Roope is a NOLS Wilderness Medicine instructor and teaches courses in both English, Swedish and Finnish.
 Roope has a WEMT certification – Wilderness Emergency Medical Technician.
-Roope also owns and operates his own guiding business Moln.
-Roope speak fluent Swedish, Finnish and English as well as good Norwegian and Spanish.
+Roope owns and operates his own guiding business Moln.
+Roope speak fluent Swedish, Finnish and English and good Norwegian and Spanish.